Best LPN Programs in Illinois

 LPN Reciprocity and NLC

-Illinois is not a state that currently follows the Nursing Licensure Compact; however, as of April 2020 IL is pending NLC legislation.
+Illinois is not a state that currently follows the Nurse Licensure Compact; however, the state is currently pending NLC legislation.
+Nurses from states that are part of the NLC are able to work in other NLC states without obtaining additional licensure.
+Otherwise, licensure by endorsement will be necessary to practice in a new state.
 If seeking a license by endorsement in the state of Illinois, the applicant must:

-- Have completed a board-approved nursing education equivalent to the state of Illinois’s.
+• Have completed a board-approved nursing education equivalent to the state of Illinois’.

 Top Ranked Illinois LPN Programs